 In the days that followed, while I was now eating a “less smelly and better looking” menu in the solitude of my classroom, I pondered about the power of words.
 I thought about how impactful our gestures and comments can be when referring to elements of culture or language that are foreign to us but so appreciated by the other.
-I remembered then when I was a child in Venezuela and how other children made fun of Portuguese children because they were bakers (although they were not, that was the stereotype).
-Or the Chinese for eating “Aloz Chino,” and how impossible it was for parents of Asian children to pronounce certain words.
-Although I knew it was not correct, I remembered that I went along with my friends.
-Until that moment in the teachers’ lounge of that school in Texas, no one had done it to me, and never before had someone referred to my arepa in a derogatory way.
+Then, I remembered when I was a child in Venezuela and how other children made fun of kids from Portuguese parents because they were bakers (although they were not, that was the stereotype).
+Or the Chinese for eating “Aloz Chino” (flied lice) and how impossible it was for parents of Asian children to pronounce certain words.
+Although I knew it was not correct, I remembered that I went along with my friends as a kid that wanted to fit in.
+But, until that moment in the teachers’ lounge of that school in Texas, no one had done it to me, and never before had someone referred to my arepa in a derogatory way.
 Until that moment, I had not had that experience.
-Having experienced this situation and other similar circumstances as a foreigner and as a member of a minority group, I identified myself with what was being discussed while watching the Ugly Delicious series.
+Having experienced this situation and other similar circumstances as a foreigner and as a member of a minority group, I immediately connected with what was being discussed while watching the Ugly Delicious series.
 It invited me to continue watching the series and learn more about other cultures.

-But it is not just about knowing the culture and language of students who come from other countries.
+But it is not just about knowing the culture and language of students from other countries.
 It is about understanding the experiences of each of our students and their different origins and ethnic groups.
 For example, in another episode of Ugly Delicious, a universally appreciated comfort food such as fried chicken is brought into the discussion.
 Unfortunately, in the United States, it’s also a dish linked to racist stereotypes that go back to the days of slavery.
 An uncomfortable subject and one in which Chang and his guests, including writer Lolis Eric Elie and Professor Psyche Williams-Forson, discuss the origins of the fried chicken stereotype.
 This stereotype has persisted for more than 100 years and has affected African Americans’ relationship with fried chicken.
-Chang mentions a black friend who told him that he refused to eat fried chicken in front of the cameras.
-Chang also meets with Edouardo Jordan, a black chef in Seattle who stayed away from fried Chicken for years due to its racial implications.
-This stereotype was something that I learned within a few years of starting living in the United States and the stereotype created around the watermelon.
-This is precisely the main idea of this article.
-It is about knowing and learning as much as we can about the other.
+Chang mentions a black friend who refused to eat fried chicken in front of the cameras.
+Chang also meets with Edouardo Jordan, a black chef in Seattle who stayed away from fried chicken for years due to its racial implications.
+This stereotype was something that I learned within a few years of starting living in the United States and also the stereotype created around the watermelon.
+And learning is precisely the main idea of this article because it is about knowing and learning as much as possible about the other.
 That teacher who made me feel so bad with her comment about my food was simply the victim of her lack of knowledge and ability to empathize with others and their experiences as members of an ethnic or social group.

-And that is why we can find the solution (as for many other problems) in education.
+And that is why I think we can find the solution (as for many other problems around the world) in education.
 But it begins by educating ourselves and giving ourselves the task of knowing the other, their culture, their language, their historical experiences, and being able to develop the necessary empathy to understand and adapt.
-Hence the educational value of Netflix series such as Ugly Delicious and others that I have begun to use in my classes to help my students learn about other cultures.
+Hence the educational value of Netflix series such as Ugly Delicious and others that I have been using in my classes to help my students learn about other cultures.
 Just as I recommend these series to my students, I recommend them to my friends and family.
 That is why I want to share them with you here.

-I hope you enjoy them as much as I have!
+I hope you enjoy them and learn from them as much as I have!